eScienceLab/eScienceLab.github.io/_posts/2025-10-21-hdrs-trevolution.md

 ---

-_This blog post is syndicated from DARE UK <https://dareuk.org.uk/news-and-events/the-600-million-question-how-to-make-the-health-data-research-service-work/> _
+_This blog post is syndicated from DARE UK post by Westley Igbo <https://dareuk.org.uk/news-and-events/the-600-million-question-how-to-make-the-health-data-research-service-work/>_